YeniDejo/YeniDejo/README.md

 ## Yeni Oladejo

 Welcome to my portfolio!
 My name is Yeni and I'm an aspiring Data Analyst that has recently completed a 12-week Data Technician bootcamp.
+Throughout the bootcamp I learned to use key software such as Microsoft Excel, Power BI, and Tableau.
+I also have experience with programming languages R and Python.
 I'm currently looking for a an entry level data analyst role or an apprenticeship.
 I hope to continue building my porfolio and grow my creative and anayltical skills.
-I have experience with key software such as Microsoft Excel, Tableau and Power BI.

 ## Tech-Stack